12JC83/csharp-task-and-solutions/README.md

 ---

 ## 📂 What’s Inside
 - ✅ Solutions to practice exercises and challenges
-- 🎯 Problem-solving examples from platforms like Exercism, LeetCode, and Stepik
+- 🎯 Problem-solving examples from platforms like Exercism, LeetCode
 - 🛠️ Small projects and code snippets that demonstrate C# fundamentals

 ---